kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

 ### Dataset and Feature Extraction

 - Download yoga videos of 6 asanas from [Yoga-data](https://archive.org/details/YogaVidCollected) and extract feature by running the file "json_data_extractor_skip9".
-- Or you can download the feature extracted in JSON format from the dataset above.
+- Or you can download the feature already extracted in JSON format from the dataset above.

 - Clone the git repository